-- Imam al-Doruqutnini in his book called “Al-Muttalaf and al-Mukhtalaf” recites the Bukhari’s Kitab al-Ashribati (Book of Drinks), the translation of al-Qaisa.
+- Imam al-Doruqutnini in his book called “Al-Muttalaf and al-Mukhtalaf” recites Bukhari’s Kitab al-Ashribati (Book of Drinks), a translation of al-Qaisa.

 - “Qathoya Al-Sahaba Wat-tobi’in” (“Issues of Companions and Followers”).
 Imam al-Bukhari classified this blessed book in 212 AH before the book At-Tarih al-Kabir.
-Perhaps this work is very useful in that which gives the Muslims peace of mind when they see the practical interaction of the scholars.
+Perhaps this work is very useful in that it gives Muslims peace of mind when they see the practical interaction of the scholars.

 - Al-Jomi ‘as-Saghir fil-hadith (Hadith Collection).
 This is what Haji Khalifa wrote in Kashf Al-Zunun.
 It was narrated by Imam al-Bukhari from Abdullah ibn Muhammad al-Askar.
 Al-Hafiz Ibn Hajar also said, “This is one of the works of Imam al-Bukhari.”

-We have not reached many of these works or are not still in existence.
-However, even this figure demonstrates the extent and scope of Imam al-Bukhari’s knowledge and wisdom.
+Many of his works have either not been found or are no longer in existence.
+However, even this list demonstrates the extent and scope of Imam al-Bukhari’s knowledge and wisdom.

 Obviously, we should mention the work of Imam Al-Bukhari, known as “Al-Jomi’ al-Sahih” derived from the name “Sahih Al-Bukhari”.
 The importance of this work is unique.

-There is no country in the world where Islam is spreading, so that “Sahih Al-Bukhari” is not used!
-The creation of the collection is one of the most noteworthy.
-This blessed book has honoured Imam al-Bukhari with top ranks in the world.
-No book of any hadith in the history of Islam, nor any classification of any Imam, has had such a reputation or a position, which had honoured by the Fiqh – a book of Allah that is popular with the whole Muslim community.
+There is no country in the world where Islam is spreading, where “Sahih Al-Bukhari” is not used!
+The creation of this collection is one of the most noteworthy.
+This blessed book has honoured Imam al-Bukhari with the highest rank in the world.
+No book of any hadith in the history of Islam, nor any classification of any Imam, has had such a reputation or position, being honoured by the Fiqh – a book of Allah that is popular with the whole Muslim community.
 Imam Al-Bukhari’s Sahih gave him unprecedented fame and bounty.

 Al-Jomi’ al-Sahih is the highest rank after guidance in the Qur’an.
 It is like a mountain that will never fade away.
-Such a treasure if we try to write or tell about it, we will need to write multi-volume books.
+It is such a treasure that if we try to write about it, we will need to write a multi-volume book.

 Nine thousand and eighty-two hadiths are collected in the Sahih Al-Bukhari (Al-Jomi’ al-Sahih), created by Imam al-Bukhari after sixteen years of immense zeal and great effort.
-Several narrators have recounted some of these.
-Thus, non-repetitive, authentic seven thousand three hundred ninety-seven hadiths exist.
-They were examined by six hundred thousand hadiths based on the classification created by Imam Al-Bukhari.
+Several narrators have recounted, as there are duplicates among some of these.
+Thus, seven thousand three hundred and ninety-seven unique and authentic hadiths exist.
+They were drawn from six hundred thousand hadiths based on the classification created by Imam Al-Bukhari.

-Indeed, al-Bukhari himself, and his faithful disciple and secretary, Al-Warrak, also confirmed this statement at their times.
+Indeed, al-Bukhari himself, and his faithful disciple and secretary, Al-Warrak, also confirmed this statement in their time.

 Imam al-Bukhari says.
 “In my dream, I saw the Messenger of Allah (PBUH) as if I was standing with him and expelling something standing on him.
 When I asked some commentators about it, they commented, “You are expelling lies from him.”
 Meanwhile, The Prophet (PBUH) himself entrusted me with the creation of “al-Jami ‘as-Sahih”.